Alicia (submarine): Diesel-Electric versatility

 The diesel-electric configuration of the Alicia allows the submarine to be placed on station at the dive site relatively rapidly, without the need for a large towing vessel and without eating into battery reserves.
 In addition, it is possible to charge the air banks (used to "blow" the main ballast tanks) when under way on the surface, reducing maintenance time at the dock.
 Charging the main battery using the diesel engine to drive the main motor as a generator is also possible.
 The next generation will use the same rare-earth motor technology as S201.
-The motor will take the full power from the diesel generator set and like S201, drives the prop without the need for a reduction gear.
+The motor will take the full power from the diesel generator set and, like S201, drives the propeller without the need for a reduction gear.